TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 After setting these variables, close and re-open the command prompt (re-activate the virtual environment if using) and the Python dependencies can be installed.

+First the GDAL library must be installed for geospatial operations and outputs.

 Compiled Python Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~
-On Windows, some packages may fail to install without their pre-existing build dependencies.
-Compiled wheel versions can be
+On Windows, packages requiring C\C++ compilation will fail on systems without a build configuration.
+Instead, compiled wheel versions can be
-downloaded from various mirrors, copied to the local directory and installed with pip directly.
+downloaded from various mirrors and installed with pip directly.

 .. code-block:: powershell